This post, my summer routine as a work from home mom, is sponsored by FAGE; however, all thoughts and opinions are my own.

 Lately I’ve been trying extra hard to make desserts and breakfasts from scratch.
 Less processed cookies, treats and cereals = more homemade goodness.
 Today I’m going to share the amazing recipe we made over the weekend: Chocolate Caramel Banana Bread.

 Today I’m going to share one of my favorite fall recipes: White Chicken Chili, made in the slow cooker.
 It’s a family favorite, not just because of the rich flavor of this cold weather comfort food, but because it’s a cinch to make.
-Made with just a few simple ingredients you can get at your local Walmart grocery, this recipe is a guaranteed crowd pleaser!
+Made with just a few simple ingredients , this recipe is a guaranteed crowd pleaser!

 This post is sponsored by the National Honey Board, however the content and opinions expressed are my own.